apache/trafficcontrol/blueprints/cache-config-service.md

 `t3c` will be updated to optionally request data from the new Cache Config Services (via the Traffic Ops reverse proxy functionality).
 This will likely be a new CLI flag so that the new data request path can be enabled at-will.
-Eventually, the option will be required so that `t3c` doesn't have to maintain two different data request paths.
+Eventually, this option will be removed when `t3c` makes this the default behavior so that `t3c` doesn't have to maintain two different data request paths indefinitely.

 ### Traffic Monitor Impact
 n/a